nathaniel-heatwole/Freedom_of_Information_Act/README.md

 PUBLIC ACCOUNTABILITY

-• Fire was caused by inadequate ATF oversight of federally-licensed fireworks manufactures and suppliers and insufficient ATF processes for detecting and preventing illicit diversion of pyrotechnics
+• Fire was caused by inadequate ATF oversight of federally-licensed fireworks manufactures and suppliers and failures of federal controls on pyrotechnics

 • ATF is the primary federal agency tasked with keeping these dangerous pyrotechnic devices out of the hands of non-licensed pyrotechnicians and out of venues such as the Station Nightclub